ankitmukherjee0010/weather-app/README.md

 ## Weather app using Express and ejs

-You can check current weather for every city in the world
+We can check the current weather for every city in the world